Amog-OS/AmogOS/README.md

 `chad AmogOS vs bloated mainstream distro` -[TechHut](https://www.youtube.com/watch?v=ymYIJYb2hYI)

 ## Install:
-Grab install instructions and the download links here on our website: https://www.jostroos.ml/amogos/install.html
+**Grab install instructions and the download links here on our website: https://www.jostroos.ml/amogos/install.html .**

 NOTE: We have both armhf/raspberry pi and x86_64 builds.
 Raspberry Pi 32-bit builds will have `RPI` in their names and PC x86_64 builds will have `x64` in their names.

-**For x64 users : It takes like a whole 30 secs to load the UI from usb boot so be patient!
-Also, you can run AmogOS now online at DistroTest: https://distrotest.net/AmogOS/1.2.0.**

-**For RPI users : SPAM ESC KEY ON THE KEYBOARD WHEN BOOTING AMOGOS ON AN ACTUAL PI TO FIX BLINKING CURSOR // BOOT ISSUE** (Thanks to Santosh#0007 for this tip)
+**For x64 users : It takes like a whole 69 secs to load the UI from usb boot so be patient! ** **For RPI users : SPAM ESC KEY ON THE KEYBOARD WHEN BOOTING AMOGOS ON AN ACTUAL PI TO FIX BLINKING CURSOR // BOOT ISSUE** (Thanks to Santosh#0007 for this tip).

 (please note that by downloading AmogOS, you have a severely increased chance of being infected with the deadly amogus and AMOGID-16 virus.
 Please refer to https://www.youtube.com/watch?v=nFstpT_YTro for treatment methods).

+## All Releases :
+You can take a look at all of our releases over here : https://github.com/jostroOS/amogOS/releases

+## Testing AmogOS :
+Also, you can run AmogOS now online , without installing , at DistroTest: https://distrotest.net/AmogOS/1.2.0.

 ## Website:
 Our Website is online over at https://www.jostroos.ml/amogos , designed by Fengzi (he's too sus to keep his full name here), and maybe check out our parent OS Jostro OS too...